SpenceKonde/ATTinyCore/avr/extras/ATtiny_x5.md

 ![x5 pin mapping](http://drazzy.com/e/img/PinoutT85.png "Arduino Pin Mapping for ATtiny x5 series")

 ### PLL Clock
 The ATtiny x5 series parts have an on-chip PLL.
 This is clocked off the internal oscillator and nominally runs at 64mhz when enabled.
 As a result, it is possible to clock the chip off 1/4th of the PLL clock speed, providing a 16mhz clock option without a crystal (this has the same accuracy problems as the internal oscillator driving it).
-Alternately, or in addition to using it to derive the system clock, Timer1 can be clocked off the PLL - this can be set up automatically using the Timer1 Clock Source option in the tools menu when an x5 or x61 series part is selected.
-This will effect the frequency of PWM on pin 3.
+Alternately, or in addition to using it to derive the system clock, Timer1 can be clocked off the PLL.
+See below.

+### Timer1 Clock Source option
+The ATtiny x5 series parts are equipped with a special high speed 8-bit timer, Timer1 (this is very different from the traditional 16-bit timer1 used on the atmega328p and almost every other chip in the 8-bit AVR product line).
+This timer can be clocked off the system clock, OR from the PLL at 64 mhz or 32mhz.
+This will impact the frequency of PWM output on Pin 3.

 ### Tone Support
 Tone() uses timer1.
 For best results, use pin 3 for tone - this will use Timer1's output compare unit to generate the tone, rather than generating an interrupt to toggle the pin.
 In this way, tones can be generated up into the MHz range.
 If timer1 is set to use the PLL clock (provided this is done using the menu option, not manually), Tone will figure this out and output the requested frequency.
 With timer1 running off the PLL @ 64mhz, tone() should be able to output a 32mhz signal on pin 3!